 Many years ago, a home office was thought to be an item of pure luxury.
 However, the economy today has become very tough and there have been many corporate downsizing and layoffs.
 This is what has led many people to choose to run businesses straight from home.
+If you follow all the laws and regulations in setting up your home office then you have nothing to worry about.

 The benefits of a home office